Cross County Mall (Florida)

 Cross County Mall was a partially enclosed mall located west of West Palm Beach, Florida at Military Trail and Okeechobee Blvd, approximately 2 mile west of Interstate 95.
 The site is within 1.5 mile of Florida's Turnpike and Palm Beach International Airport.
 It was purchased in September 1997 and subsequently demolished and revamped into Cross County Plaza, a power center with some of the original anchors.
-It now features a Ross, Winn-Dixie, and many chain and local shops and restaurants.
+It now features a Ross, Presidente Supermarket, Ollie's Bargain Outlet and many chain and local shops and restaurants.

 History

 The mall was developed by Wespac Investments as a local regional shopping mall for residents in suburban West Palm Beach.
 It was anchored by an 8 screen AMC Theatres, Jefferson Ward (later Kmart) and Britt's (later Ross Dress for Less).
-Several out parcels such as Chili's and Red Robin (now Ihop) surrounded the mall.
-Owner Wespac Investments declared bankruptcy in the 1990s and began to let many things deteriorate.
+Several out parcels such as Chili's and Red Robin (now IHOP) surrounded the mall.
+Owner Wespac Investments declared bankruptcy in March 1988 and began to let many things deteriorate.
 Many tenants were unsatisfied with the condition of the mall and choose not to renew their leases.
 A fire caused by an irresponsible employee at the Builders Square in 1993 further hastened the demise of the mall.